Cynnexis/tide/SECURITY.md

 ## Supported Versions

-Security updates are published to `master`.
+Security updates are published to `main`.

 ## Reporting a Vulnerability